nlespersen/Backup/README.md

 It only writes the following:
 [Type of backup] + [Date] + [Time]

-Note: Incremental backup copies all files in the source folder when changes are made, it does not only copy the files that have changed
+Note: Incremental backup copies all files in the source folder when changes are made, it does not only copy the files that have changed.
+Disclaimer: Use script at your own risk